jonitaajamo/speedrunner/documentation/instructions.md

 Project uses Gradle as its build system.

-Application has been created with [Oraclen JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Application has been created with [JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 You can download `speedrunner.jar` from [GitHub-releases](https://github.com/jonitaajamo/speedrunner/releases).
 Navigate to directory where you've downloaded the file and run command `java -jar speedrunner.jar`.